ourresearch/openalex-docs/api-entities/authors/search-authors.md

 Names with diacritics are flexible as well.
 So a search for David Tarrago can return David Tarragó, and a search for David Tarragó can return David Tarrago.
 When searching with a diacritic, diacritic versions of the names are prioritized in order to honor the original form of the author's name.
 Read more about our handling of diacritics [here](https://blog.ourresearch.org/author-search-in-openalex-improved-handling-of-diacritics-within-names/).

 {% hint style="info" %}
 You can read more in the [search page](../../how-to-use-the-api/get-lists-of-entities/search-entities.md) in the API Guide.
-It will show you how relevance score is calculated and how words are stemmed to improve search results.
+It will show you how relevance score is calculated, how words are stemmed to improve search results, and how to do complex boolean searches.
 {% endhint %}

 ## Search a specific field